Operation G-Sting

-Operation G-Sting, also called Strippergate, and referencing the G-String costume often worn by strippers and showgirls, was an FBI investigation into bribes and unreported campaign contributions taken by Clark County Commissioners in Clark County, Nevada (home of Las Vegas) and city council members in San Diego, California.
+Operation G-Sting, also called Strippergate, and referencing the G-string costume often worn by strippers and showgirls, was an FBI investigation into bribes and unreported campaign contributions taken by Clark County Commissioners in Clark County, Nevada (home of Las Vegas) and city council members in San Diego, California.
 These bribes were from the same lobbyist, representing two sets of strip clubs, and was the result of strip club owners Rick Rizzolo and Mike Galardi trying to remove local "no touch" laws affecting the girls in their clubs.

 A separate arms dealing investigation was started after the Operation G-Sting investigation, and ended around the same time.

 History

-On February 20, 2003, FBI, DEA and IRS agents removed material and documents from the Crazy Horse Too as part of a lengthy criminal investigation.
-As part of that investigation actors George Clooney, Robert De Niro, and Joe Pesci were interviewed.
 The case ended in 2006 when 17 defendants pleaded guilty to various offenses.
 As a part of the plea bargain Rick Rizzolo was ordered to sell the Crazy Horse Too within one year.

 Political corruption convictions

 The investigation resulted in the convictions of 17 defendants including: